 Remember to prioritize dental care.
 For example, raw bone feeding helps maintain your dog's oral health and prevents bad smells, serious heart and kidney problems, and shortened lifespan.

-To learn more about maintaining your dog's oral health and various dental care tips, click on this link to read our article.
+Be sure to check out our dental blog to Learn more about maintaining your dog's oral health and various dental care tips.

 SUMMARY - Smelly dog protocol